lindsayevans/scffld/README.md

 I wanted something that was a bit less complex than full-blown code generation tools like Yeoman, Angular Schematics etc.

+## Features

+- Local or remote templates
+- File templates can be written in any language you want - HTML, XML, CSS, SCSS, JavaScript, TypeScript, Python, Ruby, PHP, ColdFusion, COBOL ...
+- Output user-supplied properties in your templates, with conversion & conditional directives
+- Prompt the user for missing properties - enter a text string, yes/no for booleans; or choose from a list of options
+- Display custom messages & run commands after scaffolding

+Take a look at the [template docs](./docs/templates.md) for full details.

 ## Usage

 Requires [NodeJS](https://nodejs.org/) 18+.